Celtic settlement of Southeast Europe: Early expeditions

 The political situation in the northern Balkans was in constant flux with various tribes dominant over their neighbours at any one time.
 Within tribes, military expeditions were conducted by "an enterprising and mobile warrior class able from time to time to conquer large areas and to exploit their population".
 The political situation in the Balkans during the 4th century BC played to the Celts' advantage.
 The Illyrians had been waging war against the Greeks, leaving their western flank weak.
 While Alexander ruled Greece, the Celts dared not to push south near Greece.
 Therefore, early Celtic expeditions were concentrated against Illyrian tribes.

 The first Balkan tribe to be defeated by the Celts was the Illyric Autariatae, who, during the 4th century BC, had enjoyed a hegemony over much of the central Balkans, centred on the Morava valley.
 An account of Celtic tactics is revealed in their attacks on the Ardiaei.

 In 335 BC, the Celts sent representatives to pay homage to Alexander the Great, while Macedon was engaged in wars against Thracians on its northern border.
 Some historians suggest that this 'diplomatic' act was actually an evaluation of Macedonian military might.
-After the death of Alexander the Great, Celtic armies began to bear down on the southern regions, threatening the Greek kingdom of Macedonia and the rest of Greece.
+After the death of Alexander the Great, Celtic armies began to bear down on the southern regions, threatening the kingdom of Macedonia and the rest of Greece.
 In 310 BC, the Celtic general Molistomos attacked deep into Illyrian territory, trying to subdue Dardanians, Paeonians and Triballi.
 However Molistomos was defeated by the Dardanians.
 The new Macedonian king Cassander felt compelled to take some of his old Illyrian enemies under his protection even though the Illyrians emerged victorious.
 In 298 BC, the Celts attempted a penetrating attack into Thrace and Macedon, where they suffered a heavy defeat near Haemus Mons at the hands of Cassander.
 However, another body of Celts led by the general Cambaules marched on Thrace, capturing large areas.
 The Celtic tribe of the Serdi lived in Thrace and founded the city of Serdica, present day Sofia.